 My Festool orbital sander is the lowest end sander in the highest end brand of tools you can buy.
 What makes it worth the almost $300 with tax?
 It does a great job, sands right to the middle of the pad, not just the edges and your hand never, ever goes numb after using it.

 But.
-For those of you not ready to commit to a $300 palm sander ( or who didn’t get one sent to you for free … Thanks Lee Valley! ) I have a recommendation.
+For those of you not ready to commit to a $300 palm sander I have a recommendation.

 This telescoping magnetic pickup tool is $20 and has a magnetic force of 50 pounds!
 I have no clue what that actually means but it sounds really good.
-Great for sweeping under cupboards, workshop floors, driveways and chicken coops!
+Great for sweeping under cupboards, workshop floors, driveways and chicken coops.
 Yes.
 Chicken coops.
-Because as you learned in one of my previous posts chicken can die if they happen upon a piece of metal in their coop and eat it.
+Because chickens will eat anything including nails which of course, is bound to kill them.
+They also have a tendency to walk around.
+If they step on a nail that could lead to bumblefoot.
+You don’t even WANT to know what bumblefoot is let alone deal with it.

 Certain companies are known for being the best at making certain tools.
 Bosch is a great line all around but what it’s especially known for is making the absolute best jigsaws.
 I’ve bought a lot of different jigsaws and my work with them was religiously pathetic.
 I thought it was me.
 It wasn’t.
 Well, kind of it was, but mostly it was the jigsaw.
 Since breaking down and buying my Bosch jigsaw I’ll never buy or recommend any other brand of jigsaw again.
 It’s the most comfortable, most accurate, easy to use jigsaw every.